Hyundai Ioniq 5: Singapore

+The Ioniq 5 was released in Singapore in January 2023, in three trim levels: Exclusive, Prestige, and Inspiration, with two powertrain options: Standard Range and Extra Long Range, with the top trim has AWD (dual motor) setup as standard.
+Assembled in the country at the Hyundai Motor Group Innovation Centre facility, it is the first vehicle assembled in Singapore in more than 40 years.
+The plant will initially import the vehicle's fully painted body shell from the Indonesian plant, while other parts are imported from South Korea.
+The first 100 units are designated as the "First 100" limited edition, with "First 100" badging, "First 100" debossing on the seats, and commemorative number plates.

+Thailand

+The Ioniq 5 was introduced in Thailand on 29 November 2023 at Thailand International Motor Expo 2023 by Hyundai's newly established subsidiary in Thailand, Hyundai Mobility Thailand.
+Imported from South Korea, with three trim levels offered are Premium, Exclusive and First Edition, with two powertrain options: Standard Range and Long Range, both use a RWD (single motor) setup.
+The N Line Long Range variant was added on 20 February 2025.

+The Ioniq 5 N was launched in Thailand on 26 September 2024.

+Vietnam

+The Ioniq 5 was released in Vietnam on 31 July 2023.
+Locally assembled in Vietnam, it was available in Exclusive and Prestige trim levels, with two powertrain options: Standard Range and Long Range, both use a RWD (single motor) setup.

 Europe

 Initial models of the Ioniq 5 in Europe was offered with a choice of two battery packs (58 kWh and 72.6 kWh), three power outputs and either rear or four-wheel drive.
 During its introduction, a limited edition called the Project 45 was available, and only 3,000 units were made.

 In April 2022, the Ioniq 5 received a larger battery for the European market.
 The previous 72.6 kWh battery was replaced with a 77.4 kWh battery with an increased power output by 8 kW to 168 kW, while the entry-level 58 kWh battery option remains.
 Optional Digital Centre Mirror (DCM) and Digital Side Mirrors (DSM) also became available.